 This position is traditionally given to a Shinjin, and assigned through a lottery whenever one is free.
 The responsibilities of a Cardinal Kai are incredibly important, being tasked with observing and ensuring the safety of their quadrant.
 While they are prohibited from interfering directly, they are allowed to develop powerful techniques to teach to the fallen warriors who seek them out to use, so they may act to protect others in their stead.

-Fist of the Kaio.
-When you first gain this role, create an Ultimate Signature Technique with a TP Cost of 20 or lower.
+-[Automatic]: When you first gain this role, create an Ultimate Signature Technique with a TP Cost of 20 or lower.
 It gains one Advantage for free, but that Advantage must only be available to Ultimate Signature Techniques.

-Additionally, gain access to one Enhancement Power with a Tier of Power Requirement of 2 or lower.
+-[Passive]: Gain access to one Enhancement Power with a Tier of Power Requirement of 2 or lower.

 Kaioshin Disciple/Attendant

-The Attendent of a Kaioshin is the one who serves and assists their Kaioshin directly, while a Disciple learns from and may eventually replace their Kaioshin.
+The Attendant of a Kaioshin is the one who serves and assists their Kaioshin directly, while a Disciple learns from and may eventually replace their Kaioshin.
 Regardless, both of these roles are highly respected positions, and those who have them carry them with honor.

 To become an attendant or disciple, you simply need to be picked by a Kaioshin.
 Chosen to serve, or train as a successor, you enter into the Kaioshin’s service at the Kaioshin’s behest.